Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Results

 \paragraph{Ablation Study} We conducted an ablation study to evaluate the performance of our model using different types of fMRI data.
 The base model used in this study was MindEye, which differs from Mind-Vis in that it does not utilize a pre-trained voxel encoder.
 Additionally, MindEye employs a Residual MLP Backbone, making it easier to adjust input dimensionality.

 As shown in Table~\ref{tab:table_2}, whole-brain network data demonstrated significantly better semantic characteristics compared to data derived from visual cortex voxels.
 In both individual and universal settings, whole-brain fMRI data achieved state-of-the-art results across all high-level metrics.
 While PixCorr and SSIM metrics relate more to visual cortex area features, the whole-brain data incorporates complementary information from high-hierarchy functional brain regions involved in visual processing.
 This comprehensive approach highlights the semantic advantages of using whole-brain data for image reconstruction.
+Furthermore, additional analyses on the encoder's representational capacity (Table~\ref{tab:encoder_retrieval} and Table~\ref{tab:subject_classification}) suggest that the pre-trained fMRI model plays a pivotal role in effectively extracting and integrating these complex whole-brain signals.